It’s not what you think it is.

 Since the honest but inconsequential Sessions had recused himself from the Russia investigation for a mere technicality, he left his deputy in control of said investigation, i.e. the slow-motion political-judiciary quasi-coup.
 That’s how Rosenstein was calling the shots where really mattered at the DOJ, but he’s unequivocally on the side of the swamp.

 The general public may legitimately not know about those details, but they are well known to the media!
 Yet they acted indignant at the sight of Trump firing Sessions plus not appointing the natural substitute Rosenstein, as if he did something alarming and unprecedented.
 This means they’re dishonest, trying to manipulate you: Trump’s hands were already insanely tied as it was.
 At least give it to him that from time to time he could try to appoint people who may not want to sabotage their boss!

-As indicated by Sundance from the Conservative Treehouse, Whitaker’s appointment may prove quite precious in helping the President unearth some dirt on the misdeeds of his adversaries, preventing elements within the system from manipulating the Inspector General report on Spygate while is being compiled; that’s why Trump insisted on a couple of unsolicited tweets that he didn’t know the guy directly.
+As indicated by Sundance from the Conservative Treehouse, Whitaker’s appointment may prove quite precious in helping the President unearth some dirt on the misdeeds of his adversaries, preventing elements within the system from on Spygate while is being compiled; that’s why Trump insisted on a couple of unsolicited tweets that he didn’t know the guy directly.